hughrun/ephemetoot/README.md

   2. `@daily python3 ~/ephemetoot/ephemetoot.py`

 Alternatively on MacOS you could use [launchd](https://www.launchd.info/).
 An install script to set up automation with launchd is [on the list](https://github.com/hughrun/ephemetoot/issues/5) of things to be done.

+## Rate limits

+As of v2.7.2 the Mastodon API has a rate limit of 30 deletions per 30 minutes. `mastodon.py` automatically handles this.
+If you are running `ephemetoot` for the first time and/or have a lot of toots to delete, it may take a while as the script will pause when it hits a rate limit, until the required time has expired.

 # Bugs and suggestions